 Parents can make a request for consideration of illness/misadventure if the child’s performance or attendance at the test was affected by:

 Parents can also request consideration of illness/misadventure if there were adverse circumstances affecting the child’s performance in his or her school assessments.

-The illness/Misadventure form must include evidence such as a medical certificate covering the day so a visit to the doctor on or before the test day may be necessary.
-The form must be submitted within two weeks of the test date.
+The illness/Misadventure form must include evidence such as a medical certificate covering the test day so a visit to the doctor on or before the test day may be necessary.
+The form must be submitted by 29 March 2018.
 Find out more about illness/misadventure and about what happens after the test.

-The outcome of the placement process is sent to parents in early July each year.
+The outcome of the placement process will be sent to parents on 6 July 2018.